aeria-org/docs/docs/aeria-ui/components/aeria-form.md

 # aeria-form

+This component is used to render a form that will shape the value of the variable passed to `modelValue`.
 Forms can either be generated from a schema or composed using slots.

 ### Example

+The code below will update the state of the `formData` variable and shape it according to the form passed to the `property` prop.

 <result-box title="Result">
   <aeria-form